senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql/README.md

 ### Initialize database

-This step creates tables in the database used by Senzing.
+1. Create tables in the database (i.e. the schema) used by Senzing.

-1. Example:
+   Example:

     ```console
     helm install \